alucchi/Foundations_Deep_Learning_course_HS25/README.md

 ## Prerequisites
-There is no exercise or lecture on Wednesday, September 17, 2025.
-Please use this time to read the first chapter of the notes to ensure you have the necessary background for the upcoming lecture.
+Please to read the first chapter of the notes to ensure you have the necessary background for the upcoming lecture.

 &nbsp;